Skip to content

 ParameterTypeDescription

-msgIntuMessageThe message to validate (after transformation)
+msgIntuMessageThe message to validate (with body, contentType, transport metadata)

-ctxIntuContextPipeline context — map variables, logger, channel config
+ctxIntuContextOptional pipeline context — map variables, logger, channel config

 }

-export function validate(msg: IntuMessage, ctx: IntuContext): ValidationResult {
+export function validate(msg: IntuMessage): void {

 }